hstreamdb/cloud-docs/docs/manage-subscriptions/create-a-subscription.md

 ## Step2.
 Create a subscription

-After clicking the **New Subscription** button, you will see a dialog.
-In this dialog, You will set some necessary properties for your subscription and create it:
+After clicking the **New Subscription** button, a dialog will pop out.
+In the dialog, you need to set some necessary properties for your subscription and create it:

 1. Specify the **Subscription ID**.
 You can refer to [Guidelines to name a resource](https://hstream.io/docs/en/latest/guides/streams.html#guidelines-to-name-a-resource) to name a subscription.
 2. Select a stream as the source from the dropdown list.